 It can be a small annoyance if you try editing this theme for products outside the food market.
 That doesn’t mean it can’t be done, but it’ll take more effort.

-Still the pages are all well-designed and they function like a true Shopify store.
+Still the pages are all well-designed and they function like a true Shopify store with a powerful admin panel.
 Some may think the design is too crowded to work well.
 But if you like the overall page layout then it may be worth customizing to suit your needs.

 AP Bikini comes off as fashionable yet professional.
 It has built-in marketing features like modal popovers and an email signup form.
 Plus it leaves plenty of space in the footer to add links for user accounts and company information.